Q: Does Gallaudet have an official AAUP Chapter?

 Q: If I join the AAUP, will the administration know that I am a member?

-A: No. We respect your confidentiality.
-The National AAUP will never disclose your name.
-They will only divulge the number of members that a chapter has.
-Likewise, the Gallaudet chapter does not share our roster with anyone.
+A: Absolutely not.
+We respect your confidentiality.
+The National AAUP will also never disclose your name.
+If the administration calls them and asks, they will only reveal the number of members that a chapter has, but never give names.
+Likewise, the Gallaudet AAUP chapter does not share our roster with anyone.
 Only the chapter President and Vice President have access to the roster.
-We do not share this roster with the rest of the AAUP Executive Committee, or with our chapter members.
+We do not even share this roster with the other officers and members of the AAUP Executive Committee, or with chapter members.
 For our daily operations, we really don’t need to access the roster.
-We are keeping the roster hidden to prevent any chance of accidental disclosure.
+We are keeping the roster hidden in this way to prevent any chance of accidental disclosure.